Prankul8/Bank-Loan-Analysis/README.md

 The Details Dashboard streamlines access to critical loan data, facilitating informed decision-making, enhancing operational efficiency, optimizing lending strategies, mitigating risks, and maximizing overall performance.

+### Getting Started

+1. **Clone the Repository:** Clone this repository to your local machine using `git clone https://github.com/Prankul8/Bank-Loan-Analysis.git`.
+2. **Open the Power BI Project:** Open the `.pbix` file using Power BI Desktop.
+3. **Interact with Dashboards:** Explore the interactive dashboards and visualizations to gain insights into bank loan data.

 ### Adding Images

 You can find images of the dashboards in the `Output` directory of this repository.